-The question in this paper is the extent to which we should expect tariffs to be offset by countervailing movements in exchange rates.
-The answer is based on both theory and empirical evidence.
+The question in this paper is the extent to which tariffs are offset by countervailing movements in exchange rates.
+We look at this question from a general theoretical perspective and in the context of the US-China tariff war.

 We first present a simple model of an open economy applying a tariff on its imports or being imposed a tariff on its exports.
-The authorities have domestic objectives in terms of inflation and employment and pursue these objectives through a Taylor rule.
+The authorities have a domestic objective in terms of inflation and pursue this objective through a Taylor rule.